-Canon 700D versus Panasonic G80
+Canon 700D vs Panasonic G80

-The Canon EOS 700D (called Canon T5i in some regions) and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2016.
+The Canon EOS 700D (called Canon T5i in some regions) and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were announced, respectively, in March 2013 and September 2016.
 The 700D is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (700D) and a Four Thirds (G80) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is notably smaller (14 percent) than the Canon 700D.
 Moreover, the G80 is markedly lighter (13 percent) than the 700D.
 It is noteworthy in this context that the G80 is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.